-In his talk, Scott presents what photography, a medium historically defined by stillness, can tell us about innovation—a principle of things always in motion.
-Through image studies, he’ll explore how the constructs of one’s chosen profession manifest in more evocative art when traditional constraints are applied in new ways.
+In his talk, Scott presents what photography—a historically static medium—can tell us about innovation, a principle of things always in motion.
+Through image studies and short stories, he’ll explore how the constructs of one’s chosen profession manifest in more evocative ways when traditional constraints are applied in new ways.

-ANTICIPATING AN UNCERTAIN FUTURE: OUTLINING THE CHANGE FORCES AND OPPORTUNITY SPACES FROM FUTURES 2025: Steve Clouthier, SRG, David Palmer, RBC Capital Markets, and Nik Modi, RBC Capital Markets
+ANTICIPATING AN UNCERTAIN FUTURE: OUTLINING THE CHANGE FORCES AND OPPORTUNITY SPACES FROM FUTURES 2025: Steve Clouthier, Managing Director and Partner, SRG, David Palmer, Managing Director, RBC Capital Markets, and Nik Modi, Managing Director, RBC Capital Markets

 SRG has partnered with the Royal Bank of Canada to publish Futures 2025, designed to help companies anticipate and prepare for an uncertain future.

 Using RBC’s global network of more than 100 analysts who cover companies across industries, the two firms combined to create a framework that helps solve for the intersection of both predictable and unpredictable forces that could be profoundly disruptive in defining the future.
 Futures 2025 helps to identify Change Forces—developments, events, and/or driving factors—that could have large-scale impact on the future, both predictable and unexpected.
 It also identifies opportunity spaces for organizations and sectors, along with implications for strategy and operations.

 FUTURES 2025 Q&A: Moderated by Cindy Judge

 UNDERSTANDING YOUTH FOOD CULTURE: HOW THE DIGITAL AGE IS DRIVING THE FUTURE OF FOOD: Eve Turow Paul, Author, Advisor, Public Speaker